 Boston Pork Butts Settings

-The neat thing is that we cooked baked beans and scalloped potatoes at the same time, in the same CVap we were using to reheat the pork butts.
+The neat thing is that we cooked baked beans and scalloped potatoes at the same time, in the same oven we were using to reheat the pork butt.
 So on the day of the party, we had an entire BBQ feast ready to serve in an hour and were able to keep everything fresh and hot for three more hours without babysitting anything.
 Best part (besides how good it tasted)?
 The cooks got to enjoy the party instead of slaving over the food!